SavedowW/rpgProject/README.md

 Each level has a input method state, which is "INPUT_DEFAULT", "INPUT_HUD", "INPUT_NOINPUT".
-With INPUT_HUD all input goes into HUD except stuff like window close button, with INPUT_NOINPUT all input goes into nothing except some stuff/
+With INPUT_HUD all input goes into HUD except stuff like window close button, with INPUT_NOINPUT all input goes into nothing except some stuff.

 GameCore is a divine objects, althougth it can be easily edited or expanded without big problems.
 The only actual problem about is that the game is closely tied to the target resolution ({640, 360} - like 640x480, but 16:9) so it's hard to change it and 16x16 sprites are quite small.
 And also idk how to properly keep SFX and music